lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 ```

 The points {math}`Q_{near}` and {math}`Q_{far}` are the points along the viewing axis
-that intersect the near plane and the far plane, respectively, of the perspective view volume.
+that intersect the near plane and the far plane, respectively, of the orthographic view volume.
 The
 point {math}`Q_{left}` represents the point of intersection of the left plane, near plane, and the
 horizontal-vertical plane of the view volume.
 The point {math}`Q_{right}` represents the point of
 intersection of the right plane, near plane, and the horizontal-vertical plane of the view volume.